neerajsainisot25/study-buddy/replit.md

 5. **Analytics** - Performance tracking and metrics
 6. **Profile Management** - User settings and preferences

-### Optional Features (Require Configuration)
+### Advanced Features
-- **Supabase Integration** - For database persistence (configure Supabase keys)
-- **RAG/Document Search** - Limited without sentence-transformers (warning shown in logs)
+- **RAG/Document Search** - Available but limited without sentence-transformers (requires more disk space)
-- **Web Search** - DuckDuckGo integration for enhanced chat
+- **Web Search** - DuckDuckGo integration for enhanced chat responses
+- **OpenRouter Fallback** - Automatic fallback to free Google Gemini Flash 1.5 model if primary fails

 ## Known Issues & Warnings

 1. **Sentence Transformers Warning**: The app shows a warning about missing `sentence-transformers` package.
 This is expected and doesn't affect core functionality.
 RAG features will work with limited capability.

-2. **Supabase Warning**: If Supabase is not configured, you'll see a warning.
-This is normal - the app uses in-memory storage as a fallback.
+2. **Supabase Required**: Supabase is now REQUIRED for authentication.
+Without Supabase credentials, users cannot access any features of the application.

+3. **Database Setup Required**: After adding Supabase credentials, you MUST run the database schema (see `SUPABASE_SETUP.md`).
+Without this, authentication will fail.

-3. **Tailwind CDN Warning**: The browser console shows a warning about using Tailwind via CDN in production.
+4. **Tailwind CDN Warning**: The browser console shows a warning about using Tailwind via CDN in production.
 This is for development convenience - for production, consider installing Tailwind locally.

 ## API Endpoints